 Hi, I’m Adriel.
 Welcome.

-Originally a tree hugger from Oregon, I now enjoy inner city life in Sydney, Australia with my Aussie husband and two spunky boys.
+Originally a tree hugger from Oregon, I now enjoy inner city life in Sydney, Australia with my Aussie husband and three spunky boys.
 We’re a happy little tribe.
 Together we are urban missionaries, as well as the Co-Founders of YWAM Sydney Newtown.

 I’m a writer, speaker, bible teacher, and mentor with a passion to help people connect with Jesus, find their place in the world, and usher in the Kingdom through everyday spirituality.
 I love helping people find a sense of purpose where their gifts and passions collide with the needs of the world.
 I’m also the lead advocate and visionary behind the Love A Mama Collective—a community of women empowering women through maternal health initiatives in developing nations.
 Theology, parenting, world events, women’s issues, birthy stuff, and politics—these are the topics that get me most excited.
 (Wonderful, light dinner conversation, no?)

-We have a beautiful life, but that doesn’t mean we’re unacquainted with pain.
+We have a beautiful life, but that doesn’t mean we’re unacquainted with hardship or pain.
 I’ve lost three babies to miscarriage and have a deep conviction to help others grasp a theology of suffering in order that we can better understand Jesus and the world around us.
 I’ve learned that suffering and joy don’t have to be at war with one another, and both lead us straight back to the heart of God if we’re willing.

 Whether you’re here as a new mom, an advocate for women’s issues, a bereaved parent, a DIYer, a tiny house fan, a globe-trotter, a birth junky, a party planner, a faith seeker, or a mom in need of encouragement, I hope you’ll find something that makes your soul breathe ‘yes’ among these pages.
 Welcome.